on this page

 If you didn’t earn the amount over a set period, we assess the amount over a period of up to 52 weeks.

 If the lump sum is back pay from employment, we assess it as income for a period equal to the period that back pay covers.
-We do this up to a period of 52 weeks.
-For example, if you receive back pay for a total of 104 weeks, we’ll assess the amount over 52 weeks for the income test.
+For example, if you receive back pay for a total of 104 weeks, we’ll assess the amount over 104 weeks for the income test.

 The assessment period starts on the first day of the Centrelink pay period you’re paid the lump sum amount in.